Jay Mehta

-Jay Mehta (born 18 January 1961) is an Indian businessman.
-He is the son of Mahendra Mehta and Sunayana Mehta and grandson of Nanji Kalidas Mehta, who own the Mehta Group which is spread over Africa, India, Canada and United States.
+Jay Mahendra Mehta (born 18 January 1961) is an Indian businessman.
+He is the son of Sunayana and Mahendra Mehta and grandson of Nanji Kalidas Mehta, who owned the Mehta Group which is spread over Africa, India, Canada and the United States.
 He is the cousin of late Kenyan race car driver, Shekhar Mehta.
 He is married to actress Juhi Chawla.

 Education

 In 1983, Mehta received his BS in engineering from the Fu Foundation School of Engineering and Applied Science at Columbia University in New York City.
 In 1991 he earned an MBA from the International Institute for Management Development in Lausanne, Switzerland.

 Business interest

 Mehta owns the Mehta Group, a multinational company.
 Mehta owns two companies in India: